4 hrs: $108

-Full day w/ lunch (6 hour) This kayaking tour will explore the rugged inner shoreline of the Point Reyes National Seashore Tule Elk Reserve on Tomales Bay.
+Full Day (6 hour) This kayaking tour will explore the rugged inner shoreline of the Point Reyes National Seashore Tule Elk Reserve on Tomales Bay.
 Our day will take us to the waters where Tomales Bay opens up to the Pacific Ocean, an area with an abundance of wildlife, and an extremely low level of human infringement.
 Marine mammals such as seals and sea lions are commonly seen.
 Though such encounters are rare, whales and recently a sea otter have been spotted in this area of the bay.
-We will stop on a remote beach to enjoy lunch, and other activities, which may include tide pooling, photography, hiking to look for Tule Elk, paddling out the mouth to the ocean on calm days, and much more.
+We will stop on a remote beach to rest and explore.
+Bring your own lunch.
+There will be plenty of opportunities for activities like tide pooling, photography, hiking to look for Tule Elk, and much more.
 Because strong currents may occur in this area of the bay, we consider this tour appropriate for strong beginner or intermediate paddlers.

 Directions: We’ll meet you at the parking lot of the Miller Park Boat Launch, which is located on the east side of Tomales Bay on Hwy.1 (next to the Nick’s Cove Restaurant) Miller Park is about 4 miles south of the town of Tomales, and 12 miles north of Point Reyes Station.
 There is a $5 fee for Miller Park.